How To Dealcoholize Wine

 A less commonly known method is the spinning cone column.
 This technology utilizes spinning cones to create a thin film of wine, allowing for the evaporation of alcohol at lower temperatures.
 The alcohol vapors are then collected and condensed, leaving behind a dealcoholized wine.

-See also Fruit Wine Recipes
+See also Homeade Wine

 The spinning cone column method is known for its ability to preserve the aroma and flavor compounds of the wine.
 However, it is a relatively expensive process and is typically used on a larger scale in commercial wineries.